jamesriddellv/bioinformatics_scripts/README.md

 # bioinformatics_scripts
-Collection of bioinformatics scripts used in viral ecology accumulated over the years
+Collection of bioinformatics scripts I use in my viral ecology work